-In this example, morrison is a directory inside of faculty, which is inside the directory home, which is inside the root directory, /.
+In this example,morrison is a directory inside of faculty, which is inside a directory home, which is inside the root directory, /.
 Your home directory will likely be slightly different.
-It is customary for UNIX systems to keep all user directories inside of a directory named home; in MacOSX, they are kept in the directory Users.
-On multi-user servers, several different types of users are organized into sub-directories of home.
+It is very common for UNIX systems to keep all user directories inside of a directory named home.
+Often, several different types of users are organized into sub-directories of home.
 You will later see that all directories live inside of the root directory, /.
 Enter the pwd command on your machine and compare the result to what was shown here.
 Become familiar with your home directory's appearance so you can follow what goes on in the rest of this chapter.